 WEST PALM BEACH, Fla.— Davy Jones, the heartthrob singer who helped propel the made-for-TV rock band The Monkees to the top of the pop charts as an American version of the Beatles, died Wednesday.
 He was 66.
 His publicist, Helen Kensick, confirmed Jones died of a heart attack in Indiantown, where he had lived.
 Jones complained of breathing troubles early in the morning and was taken to a hospital where he was pronounced dead, said Rhonda Irons of the Martin County Sheriff’s Office.
 The sheriff’s spokeswoman said there were no suspicious circumstances.
-Born in Manchester, England, Jones had stylishly long hair, boyish good looks and a British accent that endeared him to legions of screaming young fans after “The Monkees” premiered on CBS in 1966. (read more at Portland Press Herald)
+Born in Manchester, England, Jones had stylishly long hair, boyish good looks and a British accent that endeared him to legions of screaming young fans after “The Monkees” premiered on CBS in 1966. (read more at the Bangor Daily News)

 Comments are closed.